-(a) An underground injection project shall not cause or contribute to the migration of fluid outside the approved injection zone, or otherwise have an adverse effect on the underground injection project or cause damage to life, health, property, or natural resources.
+(a) An underground injection project shall not cause or contribute to the migration of fluid outside the approved injection zone, or otherwise have an adverse effect on the underground injection project or cause damage to life, health, property or natural resources.
 The following requirements apply, at minimum and subject to augmentation by the Division on a project-specific basis, to ensure that wells within the area of review will not be a potential conduit for fluid migration outside the approved injection zone:

-(1) All wells within the area of review that are completed in or penetrating-penetrate the injection zone for the underground injection project or a deeper zone, including directionally drilled wells that intersect the area of review in the injection zone or a deeper zone, shall be evaluated for the potential to allow fluid to migrate outside of the approved injection zone.
-The Division's evaluation for the potential for a well to allow fluid migration will include evaluation of the cementing records.
-Where cementing records are inadequate or unreliable, the Division may require a cement evaluation log.
+(1) All wells within the area of review that are completed in or penetrating the injection zone for the underground injection project or a deeper zone, including directionally drilled wells that intersect the area of review in the injection zone or a deeper zone, shall be evaluated for the potential to allow fluid to migrate outside of the approved injection zone.
 The operator should identify, and the Division confirm, wells which may require integrity testing, well logging, or monitoring in order to provide the requisite assurances that such wells will not act as conduits for fluid migration.
-The Division may require wells be examined, remediated, plugged and abandoned, or monitored as a condition of approval for underground injection project if the Division is concerned that the well has the potential to allow fluid to migrate outside of the approved injection zone.

-(2) Plugged and abandoned wells within the area of review shall have cement as specified in Section 1723.1. across all perforations and extending at least 100 feet above the highest of the top of a landed liner, the uppermost perforations, the casing cementing point, the water shutoff holes, the injection zone, or the oil and gas zone.
-The Division may select-require plugged and abandoned wells to be re-entered, examined, re-plugged and abandoned, or monitored-to-manage identified containment assurance issues as a condition of approval for an underground injection project if the Division is concerned that the well has the potential to allow fluid to migrate outside of the approved injection zone.

-(3) If a plugged and abandoned wells within the area of review does not meet the cement-plugging specifications of subdivision (a)(2), the Division may approve an alternative demonstration that the well will not be a potential conduit for fluid migration outside the approved injection zone.
+(2) Plugged and abandoned wells within the area of review shall have cement across all perforations and extending at least 100 feet above the highest of the top of a landed liner, the uppermost perforations, the casing cementing point, the water shutoff holes, the injection zone, or the oil and gas zone.
+The Division may select plugged and abandoned wells to be re-entered, examined, re-plugged and abandoned, or monitored to manage identified containment assurance issues.
+(3) If plugged and abandoned wells within the area of review do not meet the cement specifications of subdivision (a)(2), the Division may approve an alternative demonstration that the well will not be a potential conduit for fluid migration outside the approved injection zone.
 The Division's approval of such an alternative demonstration shall be supported by written findings by the Division that identify each plugged and abandoned well in the area of review that does not meet the cement specification of subdivision (a)(2), specify how the well(s) do not meet the requirements of subdivision (a)(2), and identify the bases for the Division's approval of the alternative demonstration.